tmatin100/Kubernetes-Example-Voting-App/README.md

    containers.

-4. A Controller is a process that continously monitors the state of various components within the system and works towards bringing the whole system the desired functioning state.
+4. A Controller is a process that continously monitors the state of various components within the system and works towards bringing the whole system to the desired functioning state.

 4.a.-Node-Controller- takes care of nodes, responsible for onboarding new nodes to the cluster, handling situations where
                     nodes become unavailble or gets destroyed.